 On July 1, the agency also said that on the occasion of Independence Day from July 1 to 7 throughout the country naturalization ceremonies are helddespite the pandemic.

 The USCIS resumed naturalization processes in early June under a new protocol to protect its employees and the immigrant community.
 Since then, approximately 64 new American citizens have been naturalized.

-“The ceremonies were shorter in order to limit the contact of those present, including social distance and other security measures,” the agency said.
+“The ceremonies were shorter to limit contact with those present, including social distancing and other security measures,” the agency said.